The low-down of everything you need to know ahead of August 17th.

 With university applications increasing at a record scale, it’s crucial that you’re prepared.
 Here are our top tips and advice for the big day.

-– Accept that what will be, will be: You’ve tried your hardest, and that is absolutely good enough.
+You’ve tried your hardest, and that is absolutely good enough.
 Whatever your results, keep trying your hardest and you will have a bright future ahead.
+While it’s hard not to compare yourself to others, this is just one part of your journey and success can be achieved in so many different ways.

 At 8am, you should be able to collect your results from your school, unless other arrangements have been made.